AndrasKovacs/staged/rts/RegionGraph3.md

 supported with some additional magic, but for now I'd like to stick to simpler type-theoretic features.

-In our current API, we add lists into a strict region like this:
+In our current API, we add lists into an eager region like this:

 ```
     data List l A := Nil | Cons@l A (List l A)

     main : ()
     main :=
-      let r : StrictRegion (List Hp Int);
+      let r : EagerRegion (List Hp Int);
       let x := Cons 10 (Cons 20 Nil)
-      let x' := addToStrictRegion r x;
+      let x' := addToEagerRegion r x;
       case x' of
         Box x → ...
 ```

-For lists, the "flat" size of a value is a single word (a pointer or `Nil`), and we copy that single word when we add a list to a strict region, and we get a pointer to the new copy.
+For lists, the "flat" size of a value is a single word (a pointer or `Nil`), and we copy that single word when we add a list to an eager region, and we get a pointer to the new copy.
 The tree example now:

 ```
     data HpVal := HpVal@Hp Int
-    data Tree (r : Region)(r' : StrictRegion HpVal) :=
+    data Tree (r : Region)(r' : EagerRegion HpVal) :=
       Leaf@r (Ptr r' HpVal) | Node@r Tree Tree
 ```